tonethar/IGME-235-Shared/tutorial/web-apps-0.md

 ## V. Assignments <a id="section5"></a>

-Be sure to consult the Session Plans for information about what you should be doing when.
+Be sure to consult the checklists for information about what you should be doing when.

 Required Homeworks will be added to this list:
 - [Random Phrases 1](./HW-wa-random-phrases-1.md)